 Energy saving fan in scroll for process air technology and air conditioning

-The latest design which significantly increases energy efficiency and reduces operating noise levels
+Significantly increases energy efficiency and reduces operating noise levels

 The Rosenberg Group, our supply partner for industrial and OEM air movement products, held their 2019 international sales meeting last week at headquarters in Künzelsau-Gaisbach, Germany.
 Rosenberg’s partners travelled from all corners of the globe to hear about new product innovations, the success of the last 12 months and plans for the future.
 The sales […]